snowplow/snowplow-flutter-tracker/README.md

 flutter pub add snowplow_tracker
 ```

-This will add a line with the dependency like to your pubspec.yaml:
+This will add a line with the dependency like this to your `pubspec.yaml`:

 ```yml
 dependencies: